 - how long you’ve been working

 - whether you chose to top up your State Pension

 |2002 to 2016||State Second Pension||You were employed or claiming certain benefits|

 |1978 to 2002||State Earnings-Related Pension Scheme (SERPS)||You were employed|

 |12 October 2015 to 5 April 2017||State Pension top up||You reached State Pension age before 6 April 2016 and opted in|

 The State Second Pension since 2002

-You contributed towards your additional State Pension through your National Insurance contributions if you were:
+You contributed towards your Additional State Pension through your National Insurance contributions if at any time between 6 April 2002 and 5 April 2016 you were:

 - employed and earning over the lower earnings limit of £5,824 in the 2015 to 2016 tax year

 - looking after children aged under 12 and claiming Child Benefit